On the classification of normal G-varieties with spherical orbits: Introduction

 Similarly to the toric case, one can define the $k$-algebra $k[X_{0}]$ by considering valuations of $k(X)$ that are centered in the generic point of a $G$-stable closed irreducible subvariety or in a color of $X$, namely that $k[X_{0}]$ is equal to a ring intersection

 depending on the combinatorial datum $(\D,\F)$.
 Here $\Omega_{0}$ stands for the open $B$-orbit of the general orbit of $X$ and $\Vh$ denotes the set of $G$-valuations of $k(X)$.
 We refer to Section \ref{s-chi} for further details.
-To sum up, we have the following statement. \begin{theorem} Any $B$-chart of a normal $G$-variety $X$ with spherical orbits having trivial equivariant birational type arises from a colored polyhedral divisor and vice-versa. \end{theorem}
+To sum up, we have the following statement. \begin{thmB} Any $B$-chart of a normal $G$-variety $X$ with spherical orbits having trivial equivariant birational type arises from a colored polyhedral divisor and vice-versa. \end{thmB}

-In the general situation (i.e. $X$ has non-trivial equivariant birational type), we have a $G$-equivariant Galois covering $\gamma: \tilde{X}\rightarrow X$ (see Lemma \ref{t-zero}).
+In the general situation (i.e. $X$ has non-trivial equivariant birational type), we have a $G$-equivariant Galois covering $\gamma: \tilde{X}\rightarrow X$ (see Lemma A).
 Since the general orbit of $\tilde{X}$ is spherical and therefore its $G$-equivariant automorphism group is a diagonalizable group (see \cite[Section 5.2]{BP87}, \cite[Theorem 6.1]{Kno91}), the Galois group $F$ of $\gamma$ can be chosen to be abelian finite.
 Also, we may assume that $\gamma$ is trivial if and only if its Galois cohomology class is trivial.
 In this case, $\gamma$ is referred as a \emph{splitting} of $X$ (see Definition \ref{def-split}).

 The geometric and combinatorial approach that we present in this article is to consider a finite set of colored polyhedral divisors $\EE$ that we will call a \emph{colored divisorial fan}.
 This set encodes the geometry of a $G$-stable open covering by simple $G$-varieties of $\tilde{X}$ and the $F$-action on $\tilde{X}$ (given by the splitting $\gamma$) in order to determine $X$ as the quotient $\tilde{X}/F$.
 In the case where $G$ is a torus $\TT$, the splitting $\gamma$ is the identity map and $\EE$ corresponds exactly to the divisorial fan introduced in \cite{AHS08} for describing normal $\TT$-varieties.
 Note that we have exactly the same face relations (compare \cite[Definition 5.1]{AHS08} and Theorem \ref{p:glue-pp}).